Patient & Family Support

 Local exceptional artists teach classes in pastels, acrylics, charcoal, watercolor, sculpture, and collage.
 All materials are provided.

-Helping women affected by breast cancer cope with their diagnosis, treatment, and recovery by sharing information and support.
+Helping women affected by breast cancer cope with their diagnosis, treatment, and recovery by sharing concerns while taking a problem solving approach.

 Healing Hands Hour